 If your kid has a little white spot on their teeth, you likely want to know what it is and how it got there.
 White spots on baby teeth are often an indication of dental decay or an excess of fluoride in your child's diet.

-White spots on babies' teeth are often early indications of tooth decay in children.
-Along your child's gumline, these white spots may show up as a chalky, light color.
+White spots on babies' teeth can be early indications of tooth decay in children.
+Along your child's gumline, these white spots may show up as a chalky, light colour.
 They will ultimately become brown or yellow if the decay doesn't stop.

 The good news is that the decay is still reversible at this stage!
 The dentist will remove any plaque and tartar from your child's enamel and possibly provide a mild fluoride treatment.

 Adding fluoride to your child's diet via toothpaste is important for their dental health.
 But if used excessively, it may become an issue.
-Your toddler's teeth may have developed white spots as a result of excessive fluoride exposure.
+Your toddler's teeth may have developed white spots due to excessive fluoride exposure.

 When infants or young children consume too much fluoride while their teeth are still growing under their gums, it may result in fluorosis.
 These fluorosis-related white spots typically have a blotchy or streaky appearance.
 When it comes to looking after your children's teeth and avoiding fluorosis you can follow these steps:

 - When brushing your child's teeth, watch out that they don't swallow toothpaste

-- Give your child fluoride supplements only if a dentist or doctor prescribes them
+- Don't give your child fluoride supplements unless a dentist or doctor prescribes them

 - Fluoride-containing mouthwash shouldn't be used in your child's oral hygiene regimen until they are at least six years old

 How to get rid of white spots on teeth

 There are several possible ways to treat white spots on your teeth.
 But your dentist must identify the root cause to find the most suitable treatment.
 They might suggest one of the following treatments.